HIGHLIGHTS-Soccer-Transfer deadline day deals | Sports-Games

 HIGHLIGHTS-Soccer-Transfer deadline day deals

-Latest news and highlights from Europe's top football leagues on transfer deadline day (all times GMT): 1230 BURNLEY SIGN WALES DEFENDER ROBERTS FROM SWANSEA
+Latest news and highlights from Europe's top football leagues on transfer deadline day (all times GMT): 1435 REAL MADRID SIGN CAMAVINGA FROM RENNES

+Real Madrid have completed the signing of 18-year-old France midfielder Eduardo Camavinga on a six-year contract from Ligue A club Rennes for a reported fee of 30 million euros ($35.42 million).
+RB LEIPZIG SIGN MORIBA FROM BARCELONA

+Barcelona have accepted a 16 million euro fee for midfielder Ilaix Moriba, who has signed a five-year contract at Leipzig.
+1545 ARSENAL'S NELSON LEAVES FOR FEYENOORD ON LOAN

+Leeds United have brought in Wales winger Daniel James on a five-year contract from Manchester United for a reported fee of 25 million pounds ($34.37 million).
+1505 NEWCASTLE SIGN MEXICAN YOUNGSTER MUNOZ ON LOAN

+Newcastle United have snapped up 19-year-old forward Santiago Munoz from Mexican side Santos Laguna.
+The Mexico Under-23 international will join on an 18-month loan with an option to make the deal permanent.
+1230 BURNLEY SIGN WALES DEFENDER ROBERTS FROM SWANSEA

-Burnley have completed the signing of centre back Connor Roberts on a four-year deal from Swansea City reportedly worth 2.5 million pounds ($3.44 million).
+Burnley have completed the signing of centre back Connor Roberts on a four-year deal from Swansea City reportedly worth 2.5 million pounds.
 1100 WOLFSBURG'S PONGRACIC MOVES TO DORTMUND ON LOAN

 Borussia Dortmund have strengthened their defence by signing Croatian centre back Marin Pongracic on a season-long loan from fellow Bundesliga side Wolfsburg.
 1030 BRIGHTON SIGN CUCURELLA FROM GETAFE

-Brighton & Hove Albion have signed left back Marc Cucurella on a five-year contract from La Liga side Getafe after reportedly matching the 15-million pound ($20.65 million) release clause in his contract.
+Brighton & Hove Albion have signed left back Marc Cucurella on a five-year contract from La Liga side Getafe after reportedly matching the 15 million pound release clause in his contract.
 0840 HENDERSON EXTENDS LIVERPOOL CONTRACT

 Liverpool skipper Jordan Henderson has extended his contract, reportedly until 2025, ending speculation over his future at the Anfield club.
 0830 MAN UTD CONFIRM RONALDO HAS SIGNED TWO-YEAR DEAL